Updated August 2026

 What is the cheapest Otter alternative?

-Fathom is the cheapest Otter alternative because the core product is free with unlimited recording, transcription and AI summaries for individual users — there is no per-month seat to compare with.
-Among paid tools, tldv Pro at $29 per user per month and Fireflies Pro at $18 per user per month annual undercut most other meeting AIs while still offering CRM sync and AI notes.
-Laxis Basic is free and Laxis Premium starts at $19 per user per month annual when you need a tool purpose-built for sales conversations rather than generic meetings.
+Fathom is the cheapest Otter alternative because the core product is free with unlimited recording, transcription and AI summaries for individual users, there is no per-month seat to compare with.
+Among paid tools, Fireflies Pro at $18 per user per month ($10 on annual billing) undercuts most other meeting AIs while still offering CRM sync and AI notes.
+Laxis Basic is free and Laxis Premium is $15.99 per user per month when you need a tool purpose-built for sales conversations rather than generic meetings, though as of August 2026 the Laxis CRM integrations sit on the Business plan at $29.99 per user per month rather than on Premium.

 Are there free alternatives to Otter?

-Yes — Fathom is the strongest free Otter alternative because individual users get unlimited meetings with full transcription and AI summaries on the free plan.
-Fireflies Free includes 800 minutes of transcription per seat and three AI summary credits per month, which is enough for light use.
+Yes, Fathom is the strongest free Otter alternative because individual users get unlimited meetings with full transcription and AI summaries on the free plan.
+Fireflies Free includes unlimited transcription with 400 minutes of storage per team and 20 AI credits, which is enough for light use.
 Laxis Basic gives you 300 minutes per month plus the Laxis Copilot for live note-taking.
 Otter Free itself only covers 300 minutes per month and 30 minutes per conversation, so most of these free tiers are equal or more generous than Otter's own free plan.

 Otter vs Laxis: which is better for sales calls?